ancient-cthulhu/ancient-cthulhu/README.md

 ## 🏆 Key Achievements

-- Developed a web app for process automation, used daily by multiple teams with over 2k logins
+- Developed a web app for process automation and data analytics, used daily by multiple teams with over 2.5k logins.
-- Integrated education platforms for hundreds of universities, managing data for 60,000+ courses
+- Integrated education platforms for hundreds of universities, managing data for 60,000+ courses.
-- Implemented secure SSO services and LTI integrations for improved user experience
+- Implemented secure SSO services and LTI integrations for improved user experience.
-- Designed and managed high-availability database solutions
+- Designed and managed high-availability database solutions.

 ## 🌱 I'm currently working on

-- Enhancing cloud-based solutions for educational institutions
+- AWS, Python and DevOps Certifications.
-- Improving API integrations for seamless data flow between systems
+- Improving API integrations.
-- Exploring new technologies in IoT and process automation
+- Exploring new technologies in IoT and process automation.

 ## 📫 How to reach me